MaksimDzhangirov/backendBankExample/docs/part47-eng.md

 }
 ```

+Otherwise, we will further check the username's format using regular
+expressions.
+Suppose that we only allow the username to contain lowercase
-So at the top of the file, I will declare a variable called
+letters, digits, or underscores.
+So at the top of the file, I will declare
-`isValidUsername` and call the `regexp.MustCompile` function to define its
+a variable called `isValidUsername` and call the `regexp.MustCompile`
-format using regular expressions.
-The caret character marks the beginning
+function to define its format using regular expressions.
+The caret character
-of the string, then a pair of square brackets to list all possible
+marks the beginning of the string, then a pair of square brackets to list
-characters we want to have in the string, so let's put a-z, 0-9, and an
+all possible characters we want to have in the string, so let's put `a-z`,
-underscore inside it.
-Then right next to the square bracket, we will use
+`0-9`, and an underscore inside it.
+Then right next to the square bracket, we
-the plus character.
-This means that any character inside the square bracket
+will use the plus character.
+This means that any character inside the square
-can appear one or more times in the string.
-Finally, the dollar character
+bracket can appear one or more times in the string.
+Finally, the dollar
-marks the end of the string.
+character marks the end of the string.

 ```go
 var (